danxfreeman/precision_ag/README.md

 > Because subsequent functions perform 1:1 matching, it’s important that each image from the same dataset contains the same number of plants in each condition (for example, all MAPIR FLT1 images have exactly five Buddleia plants labelled high water stress).
 This means that if part of the plot is cut off in one image, those plants should not be labelled in any other image.

-3.)
-Use the functions `function1` and `function2` to ensure that plots are correctly labelled before moving on.

 ## Pull Cropped Images with the Labelbox API

 1.)
-Pull coordinates from Labelbox
+Pull coordinates from Labelbox using `get_coordinates.py`

-Using GraphQL API provided by Labelbox, we were able to pull all the bounding boxes data to our local computer for processing.
-The JSON output provided by the API was processed using python.
-The output was converted into a simple list which was then passed onto the crop image function.
+> Uses the GraphQL API provided by Labelbox to return the pixel coordinates of each bounding box with respect to the original drone images.

 2.)
-Crop images
+Crop images with `crop_images.py`

-The images were cropped using the opencv package available for python.
-The data was received and processed through Labelbox API and then each field image was cropped multiple times, for each plant that was labeled in the image.
-The folder structure was automatically created through script and this provided us with training dataset.
-Another function was created which reshaped each small plant image in order to furthur crop them in smaller pieces in case we need more training images for individual plant types and conditions.
+> Images will be automatically sorted in subdirectories specifying the species and stress condition.

 ## Split Cropped Images